-While planning a text or SMS marketing campaign, one of the primary decisions an organization needs to make revolves around the selection of an inbound number.
-Inbound numbers, either in the form of long or shortcodes, are used to receive
+While planning a text or SMS marketing campaign, one of the first decisions an organization needs to make revolves around the selection of an inbound number.
+Inbound numbers, either in the form of long or short codes, are used to receive SMS messages from leads and customers into an SMS application.
+This makes it easy for them to share feedback, ask questions and have conversations.

-These virtual inbound numbers- long codes and shortcodes, act as the organization’s Sender ID (the from
+These virtual inbound numbers- long codes and short codes, act as the organization’s Sender ID (the from address in a text) and form the foundation of any texting or SMS marketing strategy.

 Difference in features